Ramanaa: Plot

 Meanwhile, a local police constable, frustrated for being not promoted, as he could not bribe officials, begins secretly building the case against the ACF.
 The constable eventually realizes that the ACF is primarily composed of people who do not take bribes.
 He visits multiple revenue offices, but his superiors neglect him due to him being their low associate.
 Then, a message comes saying that civil supply officers are going to be taken.
-All corrupt officials try to get police protection by proving their corruption, but at the last moment, the ACF switches to Police department.
-All corrupt civil supply officers are arrested, and the government promises to employ 25,000 youngsters within a week.
-15 district police chiefs are kidnapped.
+All corrupt officials try to get police protection by proving their corruption, but at the last moment, the ACF switches to the Police department.
+All corrupt civil supply officers are immediately arrested, and the government promises to employ 25,000 youngsters within a week.
+15 district police Superintendent of Police are kidnapped.
 The police officer is killed, and everyone is frustrated.
-An IPS Punjabi officer is flown from Delhi to head the case.
+A Punjabi IPS officer is flown from Delhi to head the case.

-Meanwhile, Bhadrinarayanan is trying to re-corrupt the officials.
+Meanwhile, Bhadrinarayanan is trying to re-corrupt the officials he comes into contact.
 As the final stroke, the top 15 dons are kidnapped.
 Ramanaa personally comes to Bhadrinarayanan.
 As was done to him, he gives the same lifeline to Bhadri, to call any two people within India.
-This time, Bhadrinarayanan fails, and is kidnapped and later killed.
+This time, Bhadrinarayanan fails and is kidnapped and later killed.
 Then, the constable reveals his plan to his superiors, and the IPS officer is delighted.

 The officer takes swift action against them.
 The ACF members are captured and tortured by the police but refuse to reveal Ramanaa's identity.
 Ramanaa is overcome with guilt over his students' sacrifice and surrenders himself, on the condition that all the other members of the ACF be released.
-He is tried and convicted of being the mastermind organiser behind the murders of Bhadrinarayanan and 14 other government officials, and is sentenced to death.
-Public pressure from the sympathetic community and family makes the Chief Minister offer Ramanaa a pardon appeal, which will definitely give him complete freedom.
-However, Ramanaa refuses, stating that only he must face the consequences of his actions, and is hanged the next day.
+He is tried and convicted of being the mastermind organizer behind the murders of Bhadrinarayanan and 5 other government officials.
+He does not reject the accusations and is swiftly sentenced to death.
+He accepts the sentence and refuses to appeal to higher courts.

+Public pressure from the sympathetic community and family makes the Chief Minister of Tamilnadu to visit Ramanaa in prison, and he offers Ramanaa a pardon.
+However, Ramanaa refuses, stating that only he must face the final consequences of his actions.
+He asks for a covert visit to his meet his children.
+He meets them when they are asleep and bids them a teary adieu.
+Students pour into the city and tensions build up.
+The government asks Ramanaa to give a speech to control the people.
+The next day Ramanaa appeals to the public and asks them to avoid corruption at all costs.
+Minutes later he is hanged.
 The constable is offered a promotion for his role in disbanding the ACF, but he refuses out of guilt.